DeclanChidlow/vale.rocks/src/posts/everything-is-chrome.md

 ## The Death of Firefox Support

-As Bryce Wray illustrates in his article ["Firefox on the Brink?"](https://www.brycewray.com/posts/2023/11/firefox-brink/) the US Web Design System mandates official support for browsers exceeding 2% usage on US Government-run websites.
+As Bryce Wray illustrates in his article ["Firefox on the Brink?"](https://www.brycewray.com/posts/2023/11/firefox-brink/) the US Web Design System mandates official support for browsers exceeding 2% usage on US government-run websites.
 A similar requirement is [set by the British government](https://www.gov.uk/service-manual/technology/designing-for-different-browsers-and-devices).
 As he suggests, it may be a lot sooner than we expect that Firefox loses consideration for compatibility during development.
 I very much recommend reading his article for discussion on the topic.

 ## Taking Action

 You're likely wondering what you can do.
 The answer is simple: support healthy competition and use a browser based on something other than Chromium.
 The best bet would be using Firefox or something based on it.
-Firefox is free, open source, available on most platforms, and Mozilla has largely shown a commitment to both the user and the web.
+Firefox is free, open-source, available on most platforms, and Mozilla has largely shown a commitment to both the user and the web (though not without their stumbles).

-If you're coming from one of the more flashy 'cutting edge' browsers like Arc or Opera GX, then [Zen](https://zen-browser.app) will provide a very similar experience.
+If you're coming from one of the more flashy 'cutting edge' Chromium browsers like Arc or Opera GX, then [Zen](https://zen-browser.app) will provide a very similar experience.
 If you're looking for something with privacy in mind like Brave or the DuckDuckGo browser, then you can try [LibreWolf](https://librewolf.net) or [Mullvad Browser](https://mullvad.net/browser).
 If you require anonymity or need to avoid censorship, then you might consider the [Tor Browser](https://www.torproject.org).
+Otherwise, you can also check out [Waterfox](https://www.waterfox.net), [IceCat](https://www.gnu.org/software/gnuzilla/), [Pale Moon](https://www.palemoon.org), [Floorp](https://floorp.app), [Mercury](https://thorium.rocks/mercury), and all the other assorted forks that exist.

+If WebKit is more your style, then Kagi's [Orion Browser](https://kagi.com/orion) is looking promising and has native extension support.
+You can also check out [GNOME Web (Epiphany)](https://apps.gnome.org/en-GB/Epiphany/).

-As the web's future depends on diversity in browser engines, you might also consider supporting the development and growth of emerging projects:
+As the web's future depends on diversity in browser engines, you might also consider supporting the development and growth of projects that aren't built on the big three existing engines:

 - [Servo](https://servo.org) is a web rendering engine started by Mozilla back in 2012 that is now handled by the Linux Foundation.
 It's pretty far along in development and is beginning to see real-world deployment, such as use in embedded applications.

-- [Ladybird](https://ladybird.org) is a very ambitious project intending to build out a full web browser complete with it's own rendering and JavaScript engines fully independent of existing browser engines.
+- [Ladybird](https://ladybird.org) is a very ambitious project intending to build out a full web browser complete with its own rendering and JavaScript engines.

+- [Dillo](https://dillo-browser.github.io) is a very small and fast little browser with its own little engine and no scripting support.
+It doesn't aim for a complete web experience but excels as a quick, lightweight one.

 <details>
-<summary>Sources</summary>
+<summary>Additional Sources</summary>

 - [History of Web Browser Engines from 1990 until today](https://eylenburg.github.io/browser_engines.htm) | Accessed: 10/12/2023
 - [Tim Berners-Lee: WorldWideWeb, the first Web client](https://www.w3.org/People/Berners-Lee/WorldWideWeb.html) | Accessed: 10/12/2023